Bursitis

-Bursitis is the inflammation of one or more bursae (fluid filled sacs) of synovial fluid in the body.
+Bursitis is the inflammation of one or more bursae (synovial sacs) of synovial fluid in the body.
 They are lined with a synovial membrane that secretes a lubricating synovial fluid.
 There are more than 150 bursae in the human body.
-The bursae rest at the points where internal functionaries, such as muscles and tendons, slide across bone.
+The bursae (bur-see) rest at the points where internal functionaries, such as muscles and tendons, slide across bone.
 Healthy bursae create a smooth, almost frictionless functional gliding surface making normal movement painless.
 When bursitis occurs, however, movement relying on the inflamed bursa becomes difficult and painful.
 Moreover, movement of tendons and muscles over the inflamed bursa aggravates its inflammation, perpetuating the problem.
 Muscle can also be stiffened.

 Signs and symptoms

 Bursitis commonly affects superficial bursae.
 These include the subacromial, prepatellar, retrocalcaneal, and pes anserinus bursae of the shoulder, knee, heel and shin, etc. (see below).
-Symptoms vary from localized warmth and erythema to joint pain and stiffness, to stinging pain that surrounds the joint around the inflamed bursa.
-In this condition, the pain usually is worse during and after activity, and then the bursa and the surrounding joint becomes stiff the next morning.
+Symptoms vary from localized warmth and erythema (redness) to joint pain and stiffness, to stinging pain that surrounds the joint around the inflamed bursa.

 Bursitis could possibly also cause a snapping, grinding or popping sound – known as snapping scapula syndrome – when it occurs in the shoulder joint.
 This is not necessarily painful.

 Cause

-There can be several concurrent causes.
+There can be several concurrent causes, most common are repetitive motions or positions that put pressure on the bursae around a joint.
 Trauma, auto-immune disorders, infection and iatrogenic (medicine-related) factors can all cause bursitis.
 Bursitis is commonly caused by repetitive movement and excessive pressure.
 Shoulders, elbows and knees are the most commonly affected.
 Inflammation of the bursae may also be caused by other inflammatory conditions such as rheumatoid arthritis, scleroderma, systemic lupus erythematosus, and gout.
 Immune deficiencies, including HIV and diabetes, can also cause bursitis.
-Infrequently, scoliosis can cause bursitis of the shoulders; however, shoulder bursitis is more commonly caused by overuse of the shoulder joint and related muscles.

 Traumatic injury is another cause of bursitis.
 The inflammation irritates because the bursa no longer fits in the original small area between the bone and the functionary muscle or tendon.
 When the bone increases pressure upon the bursa, bursitis results.
 Sometimes the cause is unknown.
 It can also be associated with various other chronic systemic diseases.

 Diagnosis

-Types

-The most common examples of this condition: